intel/intelRSD/PSME/nvme-wheel/README.md

 ```

 ### Run `nvme-wheel` in cron table
-Run the script automatically after a reboot by adding this line below, into cron table (crontab):
+Run the script automatically after a reboot by adding this line below, into crontab (cron table):

 In terminal type `crontab -e` to open a crontab and type: